 Residential Education supervises the overall student experience through live-in staff and faculty in the USC housing system.
 All special-interest housing and programs that support faculty-student interaction, including residential colleges, are coordinated by this office.

-USC established its first comprehensive residential college in 1987 and will open in fall 2012 with all on-campus facilities and one off-campus apartment building functioning as residential colleges.
+USC established its first comprehensive residential college in 1987 and expanded them to all first-year students in fall 2012 with all on-campus facilities and one off-campus apartment building functioning as residential colleges.
 The university’s stated goal is to provide the residential college experience to all incoming freshmen.